vreabernardo/onlytascas/README.md

 ## Description:

-OnlyTascas is a versatile web application designed to enrich your culinary adventures anywhere in the world, inspired by the traditional Portuguese "Rali de Tascas" or "Taverns Rali."
-Whether you're in Portugal or beyond, OnlyTascas helps you create personalized food tours centered around a specific dish, guiding you to the best places to taste it while exploring the unique flavors of different neighborhoods in a city.
+Inspired by the traditional Portuguese "Rali de Tascas", OnlyTascas is an app that crafts custom food tours based on your chosen dish, location, number of places, and radius.
+It maps out the best spots to taste that dish within the specified radius, optimizing your route for maximum culinary exploration and city sightseeing.

 ## Google API Integration: